discohook/discohook/packages/site/public/guide-files/changelogs/new-discohook.md

 # Meta

 Discohook is now maintained by @catshay (you may know me from Discohook Utils!).
 Also, the entire project was completely rewritten, and the source is now available at [discohook/discohook](https://github.com/discohook/discohook).
-The old [site](https://github.com/discohook/site) and [bot](https://github.com/discohook/bot) repositories have been archived.
+The old [site](https://github.com/discohook/site) and [bot](https://github.com/discohook/bot) repositories will be archived.

 Naturally, Discohook and Discohook Utils have merged.
 [Read more about this here](discohook://guide/deprecated/migrate-utils).